spinnaker/governance/rfc/cdevents-spinnaker.md

 Non-Goals:
 - Creation of API end points to produce and consume CDEvents
-- Crearing a broker specific inplementation to consume/produce CDEvents
+- Creating a broker specific implementation to consume/produce CDEvents

 ## Motivation and Rationale